chen3feng/uct/README.md

 Its user interface has so many problems:

-- You must use UBT under the correct engine directory, here is `G:\UnrealEngine-5.1\Engine\Build\BatchFiles\Build.bat`, but we often have many engines.
+- You must use the UBT in the correct engine directory to build the game project.
+  There are several versions of the engine on my workstation, and they are all in use, so I can not add the UBT path to the PATH environment variable.
+I have to use the full path.
 - The path and suffix of UBT and other scripts are different between Windows and Mac/Linux.
 - The path of the `-Project` argument must be a absolute path, it's boring, we can use `%CD%` to simplify it but it still need the project file name.